Best Running Shoes for IT Band Syndrome (2026): 10 Expert-Tested Picks for ITBS Recovery

 Should I wear stability or neutral shoes for IT band syndrome?

 Most ITBS runners do better in neutral shoes with a wide, stable platform.
+However, if your lateral knee pain is accompanied by overpronation-induced shin splints, a mild stability shoe can address both issues simultaneously.

-The IT band is a lateral structure โ€” traditional medial posts don’t directly address it.
+The IT band is a lateral structure — traditional medial posts don’t directly address it.
 However, if confirmed overpronation is contributing to your ITBS, a mild stability shoe like the HOKA Arahi 8 or Brooks Glycerin GTS 23 can help by controlling excessive inward knee collapse.

 What causes IT band syndrome in runners?